bender-labs/wrap-website/docs/wrap-protocol.md

 To learn more about the Wrap Protocol, please visit [Wrap Blog](https://medium.com/bender-labs)

-Open `docs/intro.md` and edit some lines: the site **reloads automatically** and display your changes.

 ## How can I participate in Wrap Protocol?

 Thank you for your interest in joining the Wrap community.